Enforcement of Workplace Standards • Immigrants and Work • Nonstandard Workforce • Wage and Hour Protections

 Her primary areas of expertise are the labor and employment rights of low-wage contingent and immigrant workers and the barriers those workers face in gaining access to baseline job protections.

-Ms. Ruckelshaus has litigated complex cases and written amicus briefs in most federal circuits and the U.S. Supreme Court on wage and hour and low-wage worker topics.
+Cathy has litigated complex cases and written amicus briefs in most federal circuits and the U.S. Supreme Court on wage and hour and low-wage worker topics.
 She regularly provides testimony to Congress and state legislatures, and comments frequently in the national media on these issues.
 Ms. Ruckelshaus is a graduate of Princeton University and Stanford Law School.
 She was in the first class of Skadden Arps Fellows in 1989.
+Cathy is admitted to practice law in New York.

 J.D., Stanford Law School